Nastradamus/nastradamus.github.io/about.md

 PostgreSQL specialist with deep systems administration background in HA/HL environments.

-Five years my main occupation was connected with improvement of postgres HA-clusters in two of the biggest Russian IT-companies: Avito and Rambler.
+For five years my main occupation been connected with improvement of postgres HA-clusters in two of the biggest Russian IT-companies: Avito and Rambler.

 Now I working on http://postgres.ai project.